Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 Unwelcome artifacts, unexpected results, and limitations in our case studies reveal several opportunities for future investigation.
-For example, we could enrich the learning data set by incorporating more than a single interface type (e.g., sine waves, as in \cite{LALariosFGibou;LSCurvatureML;2021}) and more velocity patterns while emphasizing under-resolved sampling.
-Other promising avenues for enhancing robustness involve binding physical constraints to $\mathcal{F}_{c,f}(\cdot)$ \cite{Raissi17a, Raissi18, Raissi;PINN;2019, Beucler;etal;EnforcingAnalyticConstNnets;2021}, integrating velocity embeddings, adversarial training \cite{GAdversarialNets14, Farimani;Gomes;Pande;DLPhysTransPhenomena;2017, Xie;etal;TempoGAN;2018}, and even replacing the semi-Lagrangian formulation for another more accurate method.
-Similarly, we could consider temporal data only if it does not set back {\tt MLSemiLagrangian()}'s performance.
-Finally, migrating our strategy to higher resolutions and three-dimensional domains is a challenging problem on its own, too.
-Echoing the arguments and motivation in \cite{Pathak;etal;MLToAugCoarseGridCFD;2020}, we thus hope our contributions here open up further interdisciplinary research between machine learning and scientific computing.
+For example, we could enrich the learning data set by incorporating more than a single interface type (e.g., sine waves, as in \cite{LALariosFGibou;LSCurvatureML;2021}) and more velocity patterns, emphasizing under-resolved sampling.
+Other promising avenues for enhancing robustness involve binding physical constraints to $\mathcal{F}_{c,f}(\cdot)$ \cite{Raissi17a, Raissi18, Raissi;PINN;2019, Beucler;etal;EnforcingAnalyticConstNnets;2021}, integrating velocity embeddings, adversarial training \cite{GAdversarialNets14, Farimani;Gomes;Pande;DLPhysTransPhenomena;2017, Xie;etal;TempoGAN;2018}, enforcing consistency by detecting well-resolved stencils \cite{Macklin;Lowengrub;ImprovedCurvatureAppTumorGrowth;2006, Lervag;CalcCurvatureLSM;2014, Ervik;Lervag;Munkejord;LOLEX;2014, TroubledCellIndicator18, ShockDetector20, Buhendwa;Bezgin;Adams;IRinLSwithML;2021}), and even replacing the semi-Lagrangian formulation with a more accurate method.
+Similarly, we should consider temporal data only if it does not set back {\tt MLSemiLagrangian()}'s performance.
+Then, we could evaluate our solver on more complex flows, such as the Kirchhoff elliptical vortex \cite{Kirchhoff;Vortex;1876} and Chaplygin's vortical structures \cite{Chaplygin;CilyndricalVortex;1899, Chaplygin;VortexMotionFluid;1903, Meleshko;VanHeist;OnChaplyginVortex;1994}.
+As a separate, challenging task, it also remains to migrate our strategy to higher resolutions and three-dimensional domains.
+In the meantime, we echo the arguments and motivation in \cite{Pathak;etal;MLToAugCoarseGridCFD;2020} and hope our contributions open up further interdisciplinary research between machine learning and scientific computing.

 \sffamily